Frequently Asked Questions

 How long does it take to train a Service Dog?

-Training times can vary, but it generally takes a year to a year and a half, depending on how well the dog performs in training.
-We use a four phase training schedule that starts with basic obedience, works through Canine Good Citizenship, task training, and then team training.
+Training times can vary, but it generally takes about 8 months depending on how well the dog performs in training.

 What is the difference between a Service Dog and a...?